GVR Report cover Trade Credit Insurance Market Size, Share & Trend Report

 Report Overview

 The global trade credit insurance market size was valued at USD 9.56 billion in 2022 and is expected to grow at a compound annual growth rate (CAGR) of 11.1% from 2023 to 2030.
-The growth of the trade credit insurance industry can be attributed to the growing expansion of trade across several locations leading to the demand for trade credit insurance to reduce the risk of non-payment from foreign buyers.
-Furthermore, increased uncertainty and protectionism in global trade are expected to drive the demand for trade credit insurance (TCI).
-In addition, the data provided by the insurer to their insured companies about the businesses they want to work with can help them identify the difficulty in payments, and hence insured companies can run their business with greater confidence.
+The growth of the trade credit insurance industry can be attributed to the growing expansion of trade across several locations, leading to demand for trade credit insurance to reduce the risk of non-payment from foreign buyers.
+Furthermore, increased uncertainty and protectionism in global trade are expected to drive demand for trade credit insurance (TCI).
+In addition, data provided by insurers to their insured companies about businesses they want to work with can help them identify difficulties in payments, and hence, insured companies can run their business with greater confidence.

 U.S. Trade Credit Insurance market size and growth rate, 2023 - 2030

-The trade credit insurance can be costly and complex to manage which might hinder the growth of the market.
+Trade credit insurance can be costly and complex to manage, which might hinder the growth of the market.
 Furthermore, a lack of awareness among businesses about trade credit insurance policies also might hinder market growth.
-In addition, the conflict and differences in the trade regulations across different jurisdictions can be considered as one of the major factors restraining the market’s growth.
-However, the uncertainty in the market and increasing non-payment frauds worldwide are anticipated to propel the market’s growth over the forecast period.
+In addition, conflict and differences in trade regulations across different jurisdictions can be considered as one of the major factors restraining the market’s growth.
+However, uncertainty in the market and increasing non-payment frauds worldwide are anticipated to propel the market’s growth over the forecast period.

 COVID-19 Impact Analysis

-The COVID-19 pandemic affected the global industry.
-It has significantly altered the global trade dynamics.
+The COVID-19 pandemic affected global industry.
+It has significantly altered global trade dynamics.
 In 2020, governments were forced to seal international borders and temporarily close markets, industries, and other public places due to the pandemic.
 The closure of manufacturing plants resulted in a loss of revenue and businesses.
 This financially impacted business and led to the bankruptcy of many leading companies.
-The supply chain disruption negatively impacted the sales and trades in the global market, which led to a notable drop in the demand and sales of trade credit insurance in 2020.
+Supply chain disruption negatively impacted sales and trades in the global market, which led to a notable drop in demand and sales of trade credit insurance in 2020.
 However, facing such high tides of ambiguity, many businesses turned to trade credit insurance to safeguard their trading risks and continue doing business with assurance.

 Enterprise Size Insights